Orthogonal layers of parallelism in large-scale eigenvalue computations: Introduction

 \section{Introduction}

 Research into complex systems often involves large-scale eigenvalue problems defined by sparse symmetric (or Hermitian) matrices.
-A large number of algorithms have been developed to solve such eigenproblems~\cite{So02,Saad11,ARPACK,trilinos-website,Hernandez:2005:SSF}.
+A large number of algorithms have been developed to solve such eigenproblems~\cite{So02,Saad11,ARPACK,Hernandez:2005:SSF,Anasazi}.
 While the computation of a few extremal eigenvalues is usually a manageable task, the extraction of many interior or nearly-degenerate eigenvalues required in some applications remains a computational challenge~\cite{SBR08,10.21468/SciPostPhys.5.5.045,PhysRevLett.125.156601,10.21468/SciPostPhys.11.2.021}.
-In this context, techniques such as subspace iteration or filter diagonalization (FD) have resurfaced~\cite{ZSTC06,Pol09,Pieper16,10.1145/3313828,https://doi.org/10.1002/nla.2447} as an alternative to the Lanczos or Jacobi-Davidson algorithms~\cite{CW85,SV96,FSV98,zoellner2015}.
+In this context, techniques such as subspace iteration or filter diagonalization (FD) have resurfaced~\cite{ZSTC06,Pol09,Pieper16,10.1145/3313828,HuberNLA} as an alternative to the Lanczos or Jacobi-Davidson algorithms~\cite{CW85,SV96,FSV98,zoellner2015}.

 Efficient, cost-effective computations require good algorithms and performant implementations.
 For the parallelized solution of large-scale eigenvalue problems the main issues are the performance and the parallel efficiency of the two central operations, sparse matrix-vector multiplication (SpMV) and orthogonalization.
 Beyond the ubiquitous memory bandwidth bottleneck, the main limiting factor is communication among processes.
-While communication-avoiding techniques exist for orthogonalization~\cite{SW02,DGHL12}, communication cannot be avoided in distributed SpMV.
+While communication-avoiding techniques exist for orthogonalization~\cite{SW02,DGHL12} and for matrix power kernels~\cite{10.1145/1654059.1654096,AlappatMPK2023}, communication cannot be avoided in distributed SpMV.

 The significance of communication, mainly quantified by the communication volume per SpMV, depends on the sparsity pattern of the matrix.
 Two typical matrices from quantum physics applications~\cite{Da94,StronglyCorrelated,ALF11,ExcitonII} are shown in Fig.~\ref{fig:sparsity}.
-For the ``tame'' sparsity pattern of the \texttt{Exciton200} matrix we expect that communication is insignificant and can overlap with computation and local memory access.
-For the ``rugged'' sparsity pattern of the \texttt{Hubbard16} matrix we expect that communication dominates the SpMV to such an extent that scalability and parallel efficiency are lost.
+Note that for realistic applications in quantum physics, the matrices have dimensions in the hundreds of millions.
+For the ``narrow'' sparsity pattern of the \texttt{Exciton200} matrix we expect that communication is insignificant and can overlap with computation and local memory access.
+For the ``wide'' sparsity pattern of the \texttt{Hubbard16} matrix we expect that communication dominates the SpMV to such an extent that scalability and parallel efficiency are lost.
 We will later be able to differentiate these cases with a communication metric (see Sec.~\ref{sec:metric}).